ScaledAgileDevOps/SADMF/content/Practices/_index.md

 ## Multi-Trunk Based Development (Pando)

 Trunk Based Development is a standard in current software development practice, but limits the ability to maintain multiple concurrent long-living branches.To enable scaling and Fractal-based Development we introduce Multi-Trunk Based Development.
-Taking inspiration from Pando tree, SADMF can have and endless amount of  trunks with green branches and leaves.
+Taking inspiration from Pando tree, SADMF can have an endless amount of trunks with green branches and leaves.

 ## Precise Forecasting and Tracking